lidofinance/lido-oracle/README.md

 * Constructs the transaction containing the `epochId`, `beaconBalance`, and `beaconValidators`.

-* If the daemon has `MEMBER_PRIV_KEY` in its environment (i.e. isn't running in dry-run mode), it signs and sends the transaction to the oracle contract (asking for user confirmation if running interactively).
+* If the daemon has `MEMBER_PRIV_KEY` or `MEMBER_PRIV_KEY_FILE` in its environment (i.e. isn't running in dry-run mode), it signs and sends the transaction to the oracle contract (asking for user confirmation if running interactively).

 * If the oracle runs in the daemon mode (with `DAEMON=1` env ) it waits `SLEEP` seconds and restarts the loop.